Flowmill/flowmill-python-api/docs/AlertsApi.md

 search = 'search_example' # str | Search for an alert that contains the provided string. (optional)

 try:
+    # Make a request to our alerts database
     api_response = api_instance.read_alerts(_from=_from, to=to, filters=filters, limit=limit, offset=offset, sort_by=sort_by, sort_direction=sort_direction, search=search)
     pprint(api_response)
 except ApiException as e: